Published on: 15/08/2019

 How a blending of service delivery models and finance within a district may hold the solution to financing safe water supplies for everyone.

-Proofreading the proceedings of March's All Systems Go! symposium (available mid-September) I was struck by the identification of 'utilitisation' as an emerging trend in rural water.
+Proofreading the proceedings of March's All Systems Go! symposium (available later this year) I was struck by the identification of 'utilitisation' as an emerging trend in rural water.
 The write-up of the symposium's sessions on safe water maps a landscape in which people (outside of major cities) are served by themselves (self-supply or community management); by traditional urban public utilities (expanding their services into rural areas); by formal and informal private suppliers and by an emerging new group of rural utilities.

 This mix is very recognisable from IRC's partner district, Kabarole in Uganda.
 Within Kabarole some piped water schemes are run by national water, others by an emerging rural water utility, and still others by a mix of private providers and communities.
 Added to which of course are many community-managed boreholes, private shallow wells and other sources.
 This sort of ragbag mix of formal and informal, regulated and unregulated services is immediately familiar to anyone who knows rural water supply - and not just in Uganda.
 It is a mix that is fundamentally expensive, unsustainable, unaccountable and difficult to finance.